So what is Kata?

 Those things under the water support and enable those visible artefacts.

-Firstly, there is the systematic, scientific way of thinking and acting, that Mike Rother and his team found to be prevalent at all levels within Toyota.
+Firstly, there is the systematic, scientific way of thinking and behaving, that Mike Rother and his team found to be prevalent at all levels within Toyota.
 They noticed that team members would take small, incremental steps and experiment their way forward, rather than jumping to conclusions.

-Secondly, supporting this way of thinking and acting, is the fact that at Toyota, the managers act as coaches, to teach their teams to think and act scientifically.
+Secondly, supporting this way of thinking and behaving, is the fact that at Toyota, the managers act as coaches, to teach their teams to think and act scientifically.
 The research team noticed that Toyota managers did not give their team members the answers, they did not use the typical ‘command and control’ routines traditional to Western organisations.
 Instead they coached with open questions, encouraging and guiding their staff to think and act with a scientific mindset.

 So why is it called ‘Kata’?